Mar-Issah/alx-files_manager/README.md

 - Clone this repository and switch to the cloned repository's directory.
 - Install the packages using `yarn install` or `npm install`.

+### Environment Variables

+The required environment variables should be stored in a file named `.env` and each line should have the format `Name=Value`.

 ## Usage

 Start the Redis and MongoDB services on your system and run `yarn start-server` or `npm run start-server`.